What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Canada is a signatory to the OECD Convention.
 The CFPOA was enacted in order to implement Canada’s obligation under this Convention.
 As a member of the Organization of the American States, Canada is also party to the Inter-American Convention against Corruption (IACC) along with 35 other Member States.
 Finally, Canada ratified the United Nations Convention against Corruption in 2004.

 Do you have a concept of legal privilege in your jurisdiction which applies to lawyer-led investigations?
 If so, please provide details on the extent of that protection.
+Does it cover internal investigations carried out by in-house counsel?

 Yes.
 Both lawyer-client (also known as legal advice privilege or attorney-client privilege) and litigation privilege (also known as work product privilege) may apply to a lawyer-led investigation in Canada.

 Lawyer-client privilege protects communications between a lawyer and client that is in furtherance of providing legal advice.
 The communication must be in relation to the giving or obtaining of legal advice and there must be an expectation of confidentiality over the communication.
 Lawyer-client privilege may apply to communications from both in-house and outside counsel.
 It is the client that holds the privilege and only the client can decide to waive the privilege.
+Specific instances in which lawyer-client privilege may be lost include cases where the communication is itself criminal, when there is a clear, imminent, and serious risk to public safety, where it is necessary to prevent a wrongful conviction, and when the client voluntarily discloses the information to a third party.

 Often in an internal investigation initiated to address potential bribery or corruption it is the work product itself that the party wants to protect.
 Litigation privilege applies where the document at issue was created for the dominant purpose of preparing for actual or anticipated litigation.
 Litigation privilege may extend to communications with, and documents prepared by, third parties engaged to assist with litigation (such as forensic or accounting experts).

-Whether considering lawyer-client or litigation privilege it will be important to clearly establish the identity of the client at the beginning of the investigation.
+Whether considering lawyer-client or litigation privilege, it will be important to clearly establish the identity of the client at the beginning of the investigation.
 Is it just the corporation, does counsel also act for certain directors or officers of the company, or is the representation limited to a special committee struck for the purpose of the investigation?
 Clearly delineating the parameters of the relationship will help ensure privilege is not erroneously waived.

 How much importance does your government place on tackling bribery and corruption?
 How do you think your jurisdiction’s approach to anti-bribery and corruption compares on an international scale?